 Remarketing pixels allow you to harness casual visitors to your site for additional marketing opportunities.
 Once a potential customer has visited your site, the remarketing pixel allows you to virtually “follow” them through the internet, providing multiple chances for conversion.
 Even if they don’t convert at first and don’t intend to visit your site again, they will continue to see your product advertised across the internet.

 In the age of social media, growing conversion has become a complicated and strategic process, vital to the health and success of a modern business.
 Our infographic sums up the most effective ways to take advantage of the exclusive access to the consumer afforded by social media.
 Read on to find the best ways to nurture your sales funnel, increase conversions, and develop a robust community around your brand.

-- Online reviews and ratings are the main drivers eCommerce.
-77% online shoppers consult rating and reviews before they make the actual purchase.
+- Online reviews and ratings are the main drivers of eCommerce sales.
+77% of online shoppers consult ratings and reviews before they make the actual purchase.

 - Digital content creation has become an integral part of a company’s marketing strategy.
-Brands on social media must create compelling contents and visuals that have the potential for call to action.
-This helps businesses to engage a prospective customer in a far-better way.
+Brands on social media must create compelling contents and visuals that have the potential for a call to action.
+This helps businesses to engage prospective customers in a far better way.